 There’s a pattern here.
 After Mahmoud Abbas said, in reference to Jews, that there is “no one better at falsifying history or religion than them,” citing a verse from the Koran about Jewish perfidy to underscore his point, the New York Times, which covered the meeting at which Abbas made the comments, did not report his anti-Semitic words.

 Later, when Abbas absurdly claimed European Jews preferred “murder and slaughter” during the Holocaust over emigration to the land of Israel, the newspaper ignored that part of his speech.
-And the portions of his speech in which he trafficked in conspiracy theories — Oliver Cromwell hoped to ship off Europe’s Jews to the Holy Land, Theodore Herzl wanted to “wipe out Palestinians” from Palestine, and historical Jewish immigration to Israel has “nothing to do with Jewishness” — were described by the newspaper as a “history lesson,” a stark departure from its overzealous fact-checking of various Israeli assertions.
+And the portions of his speech in which he trafficked in conspiracy theories — Oliver Cromwell hoped to ship off Europe’s Jews to the Holy Land, Theodore Herzl wanted to “wipe out Palestinians” from Palestine, and historical Jewish immigration to Israel has “nothing to do with Jewishness” — were described by the newspaper as a “history lecture,” a stark departure from its overzealous fact-checking of various Israeli assertions.

 Likewise, when Abbas called the US ambassador to Israel a “son of a dog,” his outburst was overlooked by the newspaper.
 By contrast, when Netanyahu had criticized a statement by the previous ambassador as “unacceptable and incorrect,” the Times covered the Israeli prime minister’s comments and an editorial slammed them as “unusually personal and unfair.”